Zhu-BY/Design_Robust_Network/README.md

 The repository contains the codes and data for the manuscript "Design of robust networks via reinforcement learning prompt the emergence of multi-backbones".

 # Overview
 We have provided the code for training, network design, and backbone analysis, along with the training data and corresponding design results.
-Due to the large file sizes, the design results and trained models have been compressed in .7z format and are available in the release section.
+Due to the large file sizes,the initial data, the design results and trained models have been compressed in .7z format and are available in the release section.

 # Initial Network Data
 The synthetic and real network datasets used for the design tasks are located in the `Data` folder.
 To access the data, please navigate to the `Data` directory and execute the following commands:
 ```bash
 cd Data
 cat data.tar.gz.* | tar xzvf -